ReagentX/Logria-py/README.md

 ## Todo

+- Enhancements
+    - [ ] Move `regex_test_generator` to a separate class/module
+    - [ ] Main app loop starts when we call start, but the listener happens on init
+    - [ ] Support line breaks - requires rework of rendering logic
+    - [ ] New "event loop" to handle multiple featuresets, i.e. other than just regex search
+    - [ ] Make the command line show what current command is active, ex `/` for regex mode, `:` for command, etc
+- New features
+    - [ ] Add 'status bar' since we have an empty row so the user can see what we are currently doing
     - [ ] Support optional piping as input stream - [SO Link](https://stackoverflow.com/questions/1450393/how-do-you-read-from-stdin)
-- [ ] Main app loop starts when we call start, but the listener happens on init
     - [ ] Add statistics tracking for log messages
     - [ ] Support parsing logs using `Log()` class
-- [ ] Support line breaks - requires rework of rendering logic
     - [ ] Class for parsing paths for shell commands, i.e. resolving paths to tools on the `PATH`
-- [ ] New "event loop" to handle multiple featuresets, i.e. other than just regex search
-- [ ] Make the command line show what current command is active, ex `/` for regex mode, `:` for command, etc
-- [ ] Move `regex_test_generator` to a separate class/module

 ### Todos with Caveats